 - Luxembourg – Borders are closed to Americans, but open to Canadians and others

 - Norway – Borders are closed to US citizens and most non-Europeans until at least November 1, 2020.

 - Poland – Borders are closed to US citizens and most non-Europeans.

 - Romania – Borders are closed to Americans, but open to Canadians and others.

 - Iran – Border status is unclear; travel not advised

 - Saudi Arabia – Borders remain closed indefinitely

-- Arctic – 2020 trips have been suspended but 2021 trips remain scheduled; individual country and cruise company policies prevail
+- Arctic –22/23 trips remain scheduled; individual country and cruise company policies prevail

-- Antarctica – 2020 and early 2021 trips have been suspended but late 2021/22 trips remain scheduled and bookings are currently underway
+- Antarctica – 2021/22/23 trips remain scheduled and bookings are currently underway

 - Australia – Borders are closed until further notice